 Anyone who wishes to undergo a cherry angioma removal for cosmetic reasons should consult their doctor to discuss the options.

 There are a number of home remedies that claim to use apple cider vinegar, iodine, or tea tree oil to shrink or remove cherry angiomas.
-However, there is no scientific evidence to confirm that any of these natural solutions are effective.
+However, no scientific evidence confirms that any of these natural solutions are effective.

-Talk to a doctor to check that any methods are safe before taking or applying any new medication.
+Talk to a doctor to check for safe methods before taking or applying any new medication.

 As angiomas are not dangerous, the outlook is generally good with or without removal.

-In general, the various methods for angioma removal are similar in levels of discomfort and effectiveness.
-It is best for patients to discuss with a doctor which option is best for them.
+In general, the various angioma removal methods are similar in discomfort and effectiveness levels.
+Patients should discuss with a doctor which option is best for them.

 Remember that although it is possible to remove angiomas, they can sometimes return after treatment.
 People should monitor healing and improvement after any tumor removal.

-Any worsening or abnormal changes should be reported to a doctor.
+A person should report and worsening or abnormal changes to a doctor.